Jazz Chisholm Player Props: Marlins vs. Diamondbacks

 Jazz Chisholm At The Plate

-- Chisholm has a double, a triple, two home runs and four walks while batting .229.
+- Chisholm is hitting .229 with a double, a triple, two home runs and four walks.

-- In nine of 13 games this season (69.2%), Chisholm has reached base via hit, and that includes multiple hits twice.
+- In nine of 13 games this year (69.2%), Chisholm has reached safely via hit, and that includes multiple hits twice.

-- He has gone deep in two of 13 games played this year, and in 3.8% of his plate appearances.
+- In 13 games played this season, he has gone deep in two of them.

-- Chisholm has driven in a run in four games this season (30.8%), but has had no multiple-RBI games.
+- Chisholm has driven in a run in four games this year (30.8%), but has had no multiple-RBI games.

-- He has scored at least once four times this year (30.8%), including one multi-run game.
+- In four of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.